The Worst New Year Resolutions for Creative People

-By picking one singular issue to deal with in the money realm, you’ll be able to go after that goal a lot faster without dealing with the creeping anxiety and overwhelm that comes with going after too much at once.
+By picking one singular issue to deal with in the money realm, you’ll be able to go after that goal a lot faster without dealing with the creeping anxiety that comes with going after too much at once.
 Also, ask your fellow creators for advice on how they approach similar issues and learn what tools they use to stay on top of their finances.

-If you’re hustling every single day and haven’t really slowed to rest, you may be thinking of adding work/life balance to your resolution list.
+If you’re hustling every single day and haven’t really slowed down to rest, you may be thinking of adding work/life balance to your resolution list.
 Good idea!
-Avoiding burnout is vital to your creative career; research shows that taking breaks from work is great for your brain, in general, and can also boost your creativity.
-However, it’s still important to be specific when defining what a good balance looks like or you may forget to carve out time to make it happen.
+Research shows that taking breaks from work is great for your brain and can boost your creativity.
+Not to mention it just makes you feel better.
+But it’s still important to be specific when defining what a good balance looks like or you may forget to carve out time to make it happen.

 Surrounding yourself with a community of like-minded creatives can fuel a lot of creativity within your business and provide support when issues come up.
 But, if you work from home and online, it can be harder to connect with people organically.

 Narrow down your goal and ask yourself which type of individuals you’d like to make up your community.
 For example, mentors in your field or other Patreon creators you’ve been following are a great place to start.
 Make a plan to reach out to at least five or more folks throughout the year and make growing your creative circle a priority.